zenna/halisi/_drafts/progress.md

   | 1 | 0 | 1 | 1 | 1 | 2 |  0.07 |
   | 1 | 1 | 2 | 1 | 1 | 2 |  0.07 |

+- Demonstrates a function of two random variables with independent dependents
-- Its not the case that we have to find the cartesian product for every new varible
+- Its not the case that we have to find the cartesian product for every new variable
-- For each random variable find the non-shared variables and find the cross product of these *sets*
+- if cpt tables x and y have dimensions, n, p, and a, b respectively. f(x,y) in this case has dimensions n*a, p+b - i.e. we see all combinations of rows.

   *D*